What’s the point of Your Better Life Index?

 What are the indicators behind Your Better Life Index?

-Each of the 11 topics of the Index is currently based on one to three indicators.
+Each of the 11 topics of the Index is currently based on one to four indicators.
 Within each topic, the indicators are averaged with equal weights.

 Download the full list of indicators and underlying data.